 - Whisk together the milk and eggs.
 Pour over the cheese/bell pepper/meat mixture in the crust.

-- Reduce the oven heat to 350 degrees.
-Bake the tater tot filled crust for about 30 minutes.
-Let sit about 5 minutes then slice and serve.
+- Reduce the oven heat to 350°F. Bake the tater tot filled crust for about 30 minutes.
+Let sit for about 5 minutes then slice and serve.

 Three types of onions are sliced thinly and sauteed slowly to tame their heat and bring out their sweet nature.
 They are mixed with three kinds of cheese and folded into a purchased pie crust to make a tart that is pretty enough for company.

 - 1 tablespoon olive oil

 - 1/2 pound cipollini, vertically sliced in 1/4 inch slices

 - 1/2 teaspoon salt